 The WDMT will take an object orientated approach the Administrator creates a Website Profile that includes Website root directory names, total amount of files, a Hash Object (created using BLAKE2 constructor) and a long string with all file's names and directories, refer to Appendix B for more information.

 9 PROTOTYPE

-The WDMT is implemented by using the following elements.
+The prototype version of the WDMT is implemented by using the following elements.
+The development of WDMT uses a patched-up approach.

 9.1 Hardware